George Cotzias: Career

+Awards and honors

-Dr. Cotzias is the winner of the 1969 Albert Lasker Award for Clinical Medical Research.
-He received honorary degrees from Catholic University, Santiago (1969); Women’s Medical College of Pennsylvania (1970); St. John's University, New York (1971); and, the National and Kapodistrian University, Athens (1974).
-Lewis Thomas called him as "one of the great figures in American medical science."
+Cotzias is the winner of the 1969 Albert Lasker Award for Clinical Medical Research.
+He received honorary degrees from Catholic University, Santiago (1969); Women's Medical College of Pennsylvania (1970); St. John's University, New York (1971); and the National and Kapodistrian University, Athens (1974).
+Lewis Thomas called him "one of the great figures in American medical science."

 Cotzias appears as a minor character in the American poet James Merrill's The Changing Light at Sandover.